 Figure:

-SBVR XMI Metamodel:
+SBVR MOF Metamodel:

 Some definitional rules impose multiplicity constraints for binary verb concepts.
-These are formally-stated restrictions on multiplicity in a definition or a definitional rule in the SBVR terminological entries (Clauses 7-21) and are included in the SBVR XMI Metamodel.
-If no multiplicity restriction is specified in the SBVR terminological entries, the implied multiplicity of “no minimum and/or maximum restriction” in the SBVR terminological entries is made explicit in the SBVR XMI Metamodel using the multiplicity “0..*” .
+These are formally-stated restrictions on multiplicity in a definition or a definitional rule in the SBVR terminological entries (Clauses 7-21) and are included in the SBVR MOF Metamodel.
+If no multiplicity restriction is specified in the SBVR terminological entries, the implied multiplicity of “no minimum and/or maximum restriction” in the SBVR terminological entries is made explicit in the SBVR MOF Metamodel using the multiplicity “0..*” .

 Annex A.2.1.1 documents the SBVR Structured English keywords that are used for the expression of multiplicities in SBVR terminological entries.
-The following table shows those keywords along with the corresponding multiplicity in the SBVR XMI Metamodel.
+The following table shows those keywords along with the corresponding multiplicity in the SBVR MOF Metamodel.